 - 1. Explain why you want to do the course.
 As a rule of thumb roughly two-thirds of your statement should be used for this and the rest for your other interests and achievements. - 2.
 Your statement is a piece of persuasive writing.
 It should be logical and read like an argument in support of your application.
 You need to show how subject interests, hobbies and career aspirations all fit together to make you suitable for the course. - 3.
 It must be well written.
 It is particularly important that you display your competence with language if you are applying for a course which involves essay writing.
 This may be the most important mini essay that you have written to date.
-Several drafts will be needed and must be shown to your Tutor before the final version is ready. - 5.
+Several drafts will be needed and must be shown to your Tutor before the final version is ready. - 4.
+In a personal statement the opening sentence is the most important.
+"I have applied to do this course because..."
+"My interest in ...... was first aroused by ....."
+Try not to use the word "I" too often. - 5.
 For vocational courses, universities will want to see what you have done to help others; work experience is very important. - 6.
 Avoid generalisations.
 Give evidence which supports your statements.

-For example:

-- Instead of saying 'I enjoy Chemistry' explain that you have 'enjoyed researching the industrial implications of by-products to standard chemical processes such as ......'
+For example: - Instead of saying 'I enjoy Chemistry' explain that you have 'enjoyed researching the industrial implications of by-products to standard chemical processes such as ...'
 Mention which books or journals you have used to find out this information. - Explain which particular aspects of your subjects have influenced your choice of course. - If you mention reading as a hobby, refer to specific books that you have enjoyed and could talk about.
 Have you a favourite author?
 Period?
 Theme? - Have field work, other courses or work experience influenced your choice and, if so, how? - 7.
 Don't feel that you have to cover all of the areas suggested in the UCAS notes to applicants.
+For example: - Don't list positions of responsibility or events from the distant past which now seem trivial.
+If they seem trivial to you, how will they sound to an Admissions Tutor or, if you have to talk about them, to an interviewer? - Don't mention career interests if you really have no idea.
+However, it might be worth mentioning particular areas if they tie in well with your chosen course.